puppetlabs/puppetserver/documentation/puppet_server_metrics_performance.markdown

 If JRuby metrics appear to be stable, performance issues might originate from lag in server requests, which also have a cascading effect on other metrics.
 HTTP metrics in the [status API][], and the requests graph in the [Grafana dashboard](./puppet_server_metrics.markdown), can help you determine when and where request times have increased.

 HTTP metrics include the total time for the server to handle the request, including waiting for a JRuby instance to become available.
-Once JRuby borrow time increases, wait time also increases, so once borrow time for *one* type of request increases, wait times for *all* requests increases.
+When JRuby borrow time increases, wait time also increases, so when borrow time for *one* type of request increases, wait times for *all* requests increases.

 Catalog compilation, which is graphed on the [sample Grafana dashboard][], most commonly increases request times, because there are many points of potential failure or delay in a catalog compilation.
 Several things could cause catalog compilation lengthen JRuby borrow times.

 -   A Puppet code change, such as a faulty or complex new function.
 The Grafana dashboard should show if functions start taking significantly longer, and the experimental dashboard and [status API][] endpoint also list the lengthiest function calls (showing the top 10 and top 40, respectively) based on aggregate execution times.
--   Adding many file resources at once.
+-   Adding many file resources at one time.

 In cases like these, there might be more efficient ways to author your Puppet code, you might be extending Puppet to the point where you need to add JRubies or compile masters even if you aren't adding more agents.